Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 - **Damage Reduction**

-    When you’re hit by an attack while you’re wearing Heavy Armour, any :dmg-bludgeoning: Bludgeoning, :dmg-piercing: Piercing, or :dmg-slashing: Slashing Damage dealt to you by that attack is reduced by an amount equal to your Proficiency Bonus.
+    When you're hit by an attack while you're wearing Heavy Armour, any :dmg-bludgeoning: Bludgeoning, :dmg-piercing: Piercing, or :dmg-slashing: Slashing Damage dealt to you by that attack is reduced by an amount equal to your Proficiency Bonus.

 ### Inspiring Leader